nonblocking/mashroom/packages/plugin-packages/mashroom-error-pages/README.md

 ```

  * _mapping_: Maps status codes to error pages.
 The target files can be file paths or HTTP/S urls.
-   If the file path is not absolute the plugin will expect it to be relative to the plugin folder or the Mashroom server config file.
+   If the file path is not absolute, the plugin will expect it to be relative to the plugin folder or the Mashroom server config file.
    If a status code is not defined in the mapping or no default exists, no error page will be shown.

 ### HTML Files